 Q: Can I get promoted or attend NCOES schools while on recruiting duty?

 A: Of course you can get promoted and attend ALC or SLC, but not until completion of the 6 month New Recruiter Program.
 As a matter of fact, your tour as a Recruiter should help speed up the process of promotions and subsequent attendance at NCOES schools.

 Q: I am deployed.
 Can I apply?

-A: You can apply while you are deployed if you are within 120 days of your redeployment.
-You will be required to submit proof of the redeployment date, a photograph in ACUs and a mental evaluation, along with all other required documents.
+A: You can apply while you are deployed.
+You will be required to submit proof of the redeployment date, along with all other required documents.

 Q: When does my Special Duty Assignment Pay (SDAP) begin?

 A: Your recruiting battalion S-1 will initiate your SDAP after you have completed the ARC and you have reported to the battalion.